← View more comparisons

 AppScreensAppScreens

-Runs in any modern browser on any platform: macOS, Windows, Linux, even mobile.
-No installation required.
-Requires an internet connection and a registered account.
-Performance depends on your browser and connection speed.
+Runs in any modern web browser on any operating system: Mac, Windows, Linux, ChromeOS.
+No download required.
+The trade-off: requires an internet connection, an account, and performance depends on your browser and connection speed.

 ButterKit